College Major Assessment: How Do College Students Learn Best?

 How Do Sensing Student Types Learn Best?

 Myers-Briggs® test assessed Sensing types seek specific information when learning.
-They prefer to study factual based material and do best when given specific instruction.
-The sensing type usually trusts information as presented by instructors and rarely question facts.
+They prefer to study factual based material and do best when given specific instructions.
+The sensing type usually trusts information as presented by instructors and rarely questions facts.
 These MBTI Types want instructors who provide systematic and clear assignments.
 They can benefit greatly from the information they obtain from taking a college major assessment.

 How Do Intuitive Student Types Learn Best?